peshay/tpm/README.md

 ---
 #### getData(conn, TYPE, SEARCHSTRING='')

-*Connect to TPM and return found Entries in a List of Dictionaries.*
+*Connect to TPM and return found Entries in a list of dictionaries.*

 **TYPE** - Accepts 'passwords', 'projects', 'users' or 'groups'.

 **SEARCHSTRING** - optional, will return only values that are matching the SEARCHSTRING.

 #### getDetailData(conn, TYPE, ID)

-*Get more detailed data per entry, returns a single Dictionary.*
+*Get more detailed data per entry, returns a single dictionary.*

 **TYPE** - Accepts 'passwords', 'projects', 'users' or 'groups'.